bargodadikshita-lab/Fundraising-Campaign-Success-Prediction/README.md

 * Campaign category significantly impacts fundraising outcomes.
 * Campaign duration plays an important role in campaign performance.
 * Success rates vary across different countries and categories.
+* Goal amount is the strongest predictor of campaign success.

 ## Prediction System

-The trained Random Forest model can predict whether a campaign is likely to succeed or fail before launch based on:
+A Random Forest-based prediction system was developed to predict whether a campaign is likely to succeed or fail before launch.

+The model uses:

 * Goal Amount
 * Category